kashishsh/angular-training/introduction.md

          - We add all dependencies to be used by the components in this module to the providers array in module.ts file.
          - When we register dependency as a provider in module, angular will create a single instance of that class or module.
            Angular will pass the same instance to all the components using that service, this is called singleton pattern.
 So, a single instance of an object exists in the memory.

+Question : What is Injectable decorator ?
+Answer : We need this decorator in a service only if that service has dependency in its constructor.
+It tells angular that this           class is an injectable class, which means that angular should be able to inject dependency of this class to its                  constructor.

+Question : How to generate service using angular CLI ?
+Answer : - Run -> ng generate service name